tnieuwe/HPAstainR_dev_paper/README.md

 * Thank you Matt McCall and Zach Brehm for reviewing the code - [mccallm](https://github.com/mccallm) & [zachbrehm](https://github.com/zachbrehm)
 * Human Protein Atlas for data availability and data structure
 * PurpleBooth for the README template - [PurpleBooth](https://gist.github.com/PurpleBooth/)
-* The people at Bioconductor for reviewing my tool
+* The people at Bioconductor and F1000 for reviewing my tool/paper

 # License and DOI
 Artistic-2.0